linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 \begin{array}{l} E V = P r (n o r a i n) \times V _ {n o r a i n} + P r (r a i n) \times V _ {r a i n, c a n c e l} \\ = [ 0.
 5 \times \$ 1 5 ] + [ 0.
 5 \times \$ 0 ] = \$ 7.
 5 \\ \end{array}
 $$

-The expected value without perfect information was  $5, so the value of information is$ 2.5.
+The expected value without perfect information was  \$5, so the value of information is\$ 2.5.

 # General Formula for the Expected Value